Ahmed-Khaled-dev/Ahmed-Khaled-dev/README.md

 - 🔭 I am currently working on "Vortex" a discord related project of my own: [Vortex's website][website]!
 - 🌱 I’m currently learning as much as i can 🤣
-- 👯 I’m looking to get better in Python and to work on more projects and learn new programming languages like (Elixir and C++)
+- 👯 I’m looking to get better in Python and to work on more projects and learn new programming languages like (C++)
 - 🥅 Github 2021 Goals: Contribute more to Open Source project and Share more useful open source code.
 - ⚡ Fun fact: I love to draw and play guitar and listen to old music (1960-1990)